Mariama Bâ

-Mariama Bâ (April 17, 1929 – August 17, 1981) was a Senegalese author and feminist, whose two French-language novels were both translated into more than a dozen languages.
+Mariama Bâ (April 17, 1929 – August 17, 1981) was a Senegalese author and feminist.
+Her two French-language novels have been translated into more than a dozen languages each.
 Born in Dakar, Senegal, she was raised a Muslim.

 Her frustration with the fate of African women is expressed in her first novel, Une si longue lettre (1979; translated into English as So Long a Letter).
-In this semi-autobiographical epistolary work, Bâ depicts the sorrow and resignation of a woman who must share the mourning for her late husband with his second, younger wife.
-This short book was awarded the first Noma Award for Publishing in Africa in 1980.
+In this semi-autobiographical epistolary work, Bâ depicts the sorrow and resignation of a widow who must share the work of mourning with her late husband's second, younger wife.
+The novel was awarded the first Noma Award for Publishing in Africa in 1980.

 Biography

-Early Years and Education
+Early years and education

-Bâ was born in Dakar, Senegal, in 1929, into an educated and well-to-do Senegalese family of Lebu ethnicity.
-Her mother, Fatou Kiné Gaye, died when Mariama was 4.
+Bâ was born in Dakar, Senegal, in 1929, into an educated and affluent Senegalese family of Lebu ethnicity.
+Her mother, Fatou Kiné Gaye, died when Mariama was 4 years of age.
 Her father, Amadou Bâ, founded the separatist African Autonomist Movement in 1946.
-He was the Minister of Health in 1956 while her grandfather was an interpreter in the French occupation regime.
-After her mother's death, Bâ was primaily raised by her maternal grandparents. who provided both spiritual and worldly guidance, balancing Lebou traditions while encouraging education.
+He was the Minister of Health for Senegal in 1956 while her paternal grandfather, Sarakholé, worked as an interpreter for French officials during the French occupation regime.
+After her mother's death, Bâ was primarily raised by her maternal grandparents, who emphasized conservative Muslim values.

-She attended a Koranic school, where she studied the Qur'an, Arabic grammar, and Islamic ethics, while simultaneously attending French-language primary school, mastering mathematics, French literature, and European history Demonstrating extraordinary growth, Bâ earned the highest examination score in all of French West Africa at the age of fourteen.
-Her grandparents initially hesitated to allow her to pursue further education, reflecting broader societal restrictions on girls, but she continued to École Normale de Rufisque, one of the few teacher-training institutions for women.
-After graduation, Bâ pursued a career in teaching and later became a school inspector, gaining firsthand insight into the structural inequalities in education and the limited opportunities available to women in postcolonial Senegal.

-Within her primary school called École des Filles, now named École Berthe Maubert, Bâ was taught by Berthe Maubert.
-Maubert encouraged Bâ to a great extent and ultimately advocated for her to take the advanced exam for entry into École Normale de Rufisque.
-Maubert, acknowledging Bâ's studiousness, pushed Bâ to continue her education as opposed to halting her progress after primary schooling—which was the societal norm.
-In 1943, Bâ passed the exam and was enrolled into École Normale de Rufisque.
-During her time there, Bâ was taught by Germain LeGoff who highlighted the importance of retaining African heritage and having pride and tolerance for your identity and others.
-In 1947, at 18 years old, Bâ began her teaching career where her first experience was teaching at the School of Medicine in Dakar.
-Bâ then went on to teach at multiple institutions for 12 years.